 CLOSING

-3.1 Time and Place of Closing .
-The consummation of the transactions contemplated by this Agreement (the "Closing") shall take place at 10:00 a.m. in the offices of Seller at 1400 Smith Street, Houston, Texas 77002, on the first day of the month following the month in which all conditions set forth in Articles 7 and 8 have been satisfied or waived by the appropriate party (the" "Closing Closing Date"), and shall be effective as of 11:59 p.m.
-(Houston time) on the day preceding the Closing Date (the "Effective Time"); provided, however, that the Closing Date shall not be prior to September 1, 2000.
+3.1 Time and Place of Closing.
+The consummation of the transactions contemplated by this Agreement (the "Closing") shall take place at 10:00 a.m. in the offices of Seller at 1400 Smith Street, Houston, Texas 77002, on the first day of the month following the month in which all conditions set forth in Articles 7 and 8 have been satisfied or waived by the appropriate party (the "Closing Date") and shall be effective as of [11:59 p.m.
+(Houston time) on the day preceding the Closing Date] (the "Effective Time"), or with respect to the Closing Date and the Effective Date, as otherwise mutually agreed between the Parties; provided, however, that the Closing Date shall not be prior to September 1, 2000.

-3.2 Deliveries by Seller at Closing .
+3.2 Deliveries by Seller at Closing.
 At Closing, Seller shall execute and deliver, or cause to be executed and delivered, to Buyer:

-(a) special warranty deeds conveying to Buyer all fee lands included in the Assets ("Deeds"), in substantially the form attached hereto as Exhibit "A";
+[(a) special warranty deeds conveying to Buyer all fee lands included in the Assets ("Deeds"), in substantially the form attached hereto as Exhibit "A";

-(b) assignments and partial assignments, as appropriate, with special warranty of title, in recordable form assigning to Buyer all interests in real property included in the Assets (other than fee property), but expressly excluding any obligations contained in easements to install and maintain farm taps and/or sell gas from the Assets through such farm tap facilities ("Assignments" and "Partial Assignments"), in substantially the form attached hereto as Exhibit "B";
+(b) assignments and partial assignments, as appropriate, with special warranty of title, in recordable form assigning to Buyer all interests in real property included in the Assets (other than fee property), including any obligations contained in easements to install and maintain farm taps and/or sell gas from the Assets through such farm tap facilities ("Assignments" and "Partial Assignments"), in substantially the form attached hereto as Exhibit "B"];

 (c) a conveyance, assignment and bill of sale assigning to Buyer all personal property (tangible and intangible) included in the Assets ("Conveyance"), in substantially the form attached hereto as Exhibit "C";